-There is a subconscious part of us that actually agrees with the fact that you can't predict the future.
-If our decision-making process was fully conscious and deliberate, we might take an objective look at each situation with an eye towards tomorrow.
-Instead, we tend to take the easy way out and just view what is happening right now as a fixed reality.
+A subconscious part of us agrees that you can't predict the future.
+If our decisionmaking process were fully conscious and deliberate, we might objectively examine each situation with an eye toward tomorrow.
+Instead, we tend to take the easy way out and view what is happening right now as a fixed reality.

-But reality is not fixed.
-It is fluid.
-One decision begets uncertain outcomes, which beget other decisions.
+But reality is not fixed; it is fluid.
+One decision leads to uncertain outcomes, which in turn leads to other decisions.